DCL: Differential Contrastive Learning for Geometry-Aware Depth Synthesis: Introduction

 \section{Introduction}

-Unpaired realistic depth synthesis is important in transferring annotations for geometric reasoning tasks from simulation, where labels can be automatically generated while label generation in the real world is expensive.
-For example, obtaining pixel-level surface normal annotations is much more difficult in the real world than in simulation.
-However, directly training networks on the clean synthetic depth maps will not yield satisfactory performance when testing on the real depth due to the covariate shift.
+Unpaired realistic depth synthesis is important in transferring annotations for geometric reasoning tasks from simulation, where labels can be automatically generated, while label generation in the real world is expensive.
 There exist many works on realistic image synthesis based on generative adversarial networks, yet, there are only a few on realistic depth synthesis.
-Since depth maps can be viewed as gray-scale images, i.e., one could apply any image synthesis method on depth, then why would one want to deal with depth synthesis differently?

-The main reason for us to treat depth on its own but not as general image synthesis lies in the fact that depth maps are 2.5D representations of the scene, and the geometric properties carried in depth maps deserve their own existence.
 Traditional methods on realistic depth synthesis either model the real depth variations with an empirical noise model or add random noise and dropout to corrupt the synthetic depth.
-Thus, their capability to capture diverse real variations is quite limited.
+Thus, their capability to capture diverse real variations is limited.
 On the other hand, learning-based real depth synthesis methods add noise and missing regions to the synthetic depth maps by transformation networks usually trained in an adversarial manner.
-Despite the ability to reduce the distributional shift between the synthetic and real domains, the underlying geometric properties are not taken seriously and are always subject to undesired distortions, affecting the label transfer efficiency for downstream geometric reasoning tasks (see Fig.~\ref{fig:teaser}).
+Despite the ability to reduce the distributional shift between the synthetic and real domains, the underlying geometric properties are not well preserved and are always subject to undesired distortions, affecting the label transfer efficiency for downstream geometric reasoning tasks (see Fig.~\ref{fig:teaser}).